shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ![Data Exploration](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Variable%20Frequency.jpeg)

-After these analyses, it was concluded that some of the data will be dropped based on materiality, and the other will be encoded with integers.
-The "unknown" valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed.
+After these analyses, it was concluded that some of the data will be dropped based on *materiality*, and the other will be encoded with integers.
+The *unknown* valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed.

 In the end, unavailable and unknown datapoints were re-disrubuted within the dataset in the same proprtions as the known values in order to minimize the loss of data.
 Data that could not be salvaged was dropped, and the variables were encoded in integer forms; for example 0, 1, 2 and one unique identifier was retained for the dataset.